-Housing prices have risen sharply in Israel since the outbreak of Covid-19.
-Locals were moving out of city centres due to high property costs prior to this, when the housing market was stagnant, and the continually increasing prices now are therefore bound to cause an even greater stir.
+Housing prices have risen sharply in Israel in recent years.
+Locals were moving out of city centres due to high property costs before this when the housing market was stagnant, and the continually increasing prices now are therefore bound to cause an even greater stir.

 To decrease their housing costs, most expats and locals living in Israeli cities rent their accommodation and often live with housemates.
-Those who immigrate to Israel due to their Jewish heritage are usually entitled to a discount on both housing and council tax.
+Those who immigrate to Israel due to their Jewish heritage are usually entitled to a housing and council tax discount.

 Types of accommodation in Israel